The Animals in Madagascar are Weird. Here’s Why!

 Madagascar is one of the most biologically diverse regions on Earth.
 It is the fourth largest island globally, spanning approximately 600,000 square kilometers, akin to the size of Alaska.
 The island is situated about 300 mil

-es southeast of Africa, and its geographical isolation has led to a unique evolutionary path.
-Madagascar separated from Africa around 180 million years ago and from the Indian subcontinent about 90 million years ago.
+es southeast of Africa, and its geographical isolation has led to a unique evolutionary path. separated from Africa around 180 million years ago and from the Indian subcontinent about 90 million years ago.

 Since then, its flora and fauna have evolved in isolation, resulting in a stunning array of life forms not found anywhere else.